SolaceSamples/solace-samples-java-jcsmp/_docs/feature_ttl-and-dmq.md

 cons.close();
 ```

-Consume messages on the Dead Message Queue (DMQ).
+Lastly, consume messages on the Dead Message Queue (DMQ).

-In this case, one message is on the DMQ which is the message with a TTL of three seconds which was eligible for the DMQ.
-The other message that expired which was not eligible for the DMQ is no longer spooled on the message broker.
+In this case, one message is on the DMQ which is the message with a TTL of three seconds that was eligible for the DMQ.
+The other message that expired that was not eligible for the DMQ is no longer spooled on the message broker.

 ```java
 ConsumerFlowProperties dmq_props = new ConsumerFlowProperties();